Posts Tagged ‘The Space Opera Renaissance’

 ‘The Survivor’ by Donald Kingsbury

-Previously, the only thing I’d read by Kingsbury that I had read was this.
-Expectations were further lowered by the fact it is a sharecrop story, part of the Man-Kzin Wars series set in Larry Niven’s Known Space universe.
+Previously, the only thing I’d read by Kingsbury was this.
 It was enough to scar me for life.
+Expectations were further lowered for this story by the fact it is a sharecrop story, part of the Man-Kzin Wars series set in Larry Niven’s Known Space universe.
 But Hartwell and Cramer say that John Clute described it as one of the best SF novels of 1991 so I tried to approach ‘The Survivor’ with an open mind.

 Unfortunately, the novella weakens as it progresses through its three acts.
 The first act confines to the claustrophobic confines of his home planet and is commensurately intense.
 In the second, he is drawn into the war against humanity and travels with the fleet to a captured Earth colony.
 For some reason, Alpha Centauri has been settled by Germans who have given the habitable planet the name Wunderland; presumably Niven set this back story decades earlier but knowing this doesn’t make it any less bizarrely incongruous.
 Inevitably, the story takes on the flavour of military SF and, whilst Kingsbury is not an obsessive like David Weber, the rigidity of the military still has a tendency to crush the life out of space opera.